CENG501-Projects/CENG501-Spring2022/Project_Tatar/Readme.md

-# @TODO: Paper title:Deterministic Mini-batch Sequencing for Training Deep Neural Networks Subhankar Banerjee, Shayok Chakraborty.
+# Paper title:Deterministic Mini-batch Sequencing for Training Deep Neural Networks Subhankar Banerjee, Shayok Chakraborty.

 This readme file is an outcome of the [CENG501 (Spring 2022)](https://ceng.metu.edu.tr/~skalkan/DL/) project for reproducing a paper without an implementation.
 See [CENG501 (Spring 2022) Project List](https://github.com/CENG501-Projects/CENG501-Spring2022) for a complete list of all paper reproduction projects.

 # 1. Introduction

-@TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).
+ Introduce the paper (inc. where it is published) and describe your goal (reproducibility).
 Article,Deterministic Mini-batch Sequencing for Training Deep Neural Networks Subhankar Banerjee, Shayok Chakraborty,published 35th AAAI conference on Atificial Intelligence at 2021.
 The main goal of this project is to implement proposed alghoritm ,selecting and sequencing mini batches for training neural network.
 After implementing propesed alghoritm, obtained results will be compared with results obtained from SGD(Stoachastic Gradient Descent),DPP(Determinantal point process) and Submodular methods.

 ## 1.1.
 Paper summary

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.
+ Summarize the paper, the method & its contributions in relation with the existing literature.
 Summarize the paper, the method & its contributions in relation with the existing literature.

 Generalization performance of the model is firmly related to mini batches which are used for computing gradients and updating parameters of the model during the backpropogation alghoritm(Gradient Descent).
 This leads to motivate to researcher devoloping intelligent sampling techniques rather than stoachastic ones.
 In this paper, authors propose an algorithm to generate a deterministic sequence of mini-batches to train a deep neural network.
 Their alghoritm based on idea which is selecting mini batch such that the data distrubution represented by this selected mini batch and the already selected one, is closest to the distrubution of the unselected training samples.
 MMD(Maximum Mean Disperancy) metric is used for measuring the closness of these distrubutions.Mini batch selection method can be formulated as an optimization problem with minimizing MMD metrics between the distrubutions.
 MMD is a statistical metric to compute the difference in marginal probablity between two distrubutions,which is calculated as the difference between the emprical means of the two distrubutions after mapping onto a Reproducing Kernel Hilbert Space.